kulo/head-north/CONTRIBUTING.md

-# Contributing to Omega
+# Contributing to Head North

-Thank you for your interest in contributing to Omega!
+Thank you for your interest in contributing to Head North!
 This document provides guidelines and instructions for contributing to the project.

 ## Quick Start